trixi-framework/TrixiParticles.jl/docs/src/systems/rigid_body.md

 For output and postprocessing, rigid bodies also expose the diagnostics `contact_count` and `max_contact_penetration`.
 They are available through rigid-body system data and VTK output.

-Custom `source_terms` are interpreted as particle accelerations, multiplied by material particle mass, and reduced to a resultant force and torque before being applied.
-They can therefore drive translation and rotation without exciting non-rigid particle motion.
-The uniform `acceleration` keyword remains a prescribed body acceleration and is not included in the resultant-force diagnostics.

 ```@autodocs
 Modules = [TrixiParticles]